 • Business tips and advice

 These are all areas of interest to my target audience, as well as topics that interest me personally.
-Posting to forums outside of my own content gives people a reason to follow me, and it helps boost my other content as well.
+Posting on forums outside of my own content gives people a reason to follow me, and it also helps boost engagement with my other content.

-Now, when it comes to posting my own content, it's also important to post often and to post different images promoting the same posts, multiple times.
-I recommend creating at least 3-5 pins (image variations with different titles, colors, background images) for each blog post you publish to get the most out of your blog marketing efforts on Pinterest.
-You can post these Pins all at once or over days or weeks, whichever works best for you.
+Now, when it comes to publishing my own content, it's also important to post frequently and to post different images promoting the same articles multiple times.
+I recommend creating at least 3 to 5 pins (image variations with different titles, colors, and background images) for each blog post you publish to maximize your blog marketing efforts on Pinterest.
+You can publish these pins all at once or over days or weeks, whichever works best for you.

 How to promote your blog on LinkedIn

-Leverage LinkedIn to connect with others in your niche
+Leverage LinkedIn to connect with other people in your niche

-One of the obvious benefits of LinkedIn is your ability to network with people in your industry.
-You may be able to connect with people for potential guest blogging opportunities, find out more about your competition, and learn about the successes of businesses related to your industry.
+One of the obvious advantages of LinkedIn is your ability to network with people in your industry.
+You might be able to connect with people for potential guest blogging opportunities, learn more about your competitors, and discover the success stories of companies in your sector.
 Here are some of the best ways to connect with people on LinkedIn:

 • Join LinkedIn groups that are relevant to you or your niche